Monitoring and Logging

 -

-Errors encountered during the execution of a GraphQL query.
-For example, this could occur when a query request is initiated for an empty or incorrect schema.
-It can also occur when the Amazon Cognito user pool ID or AWS Region is invalid.
-Alternatively, this could also happen if AWS AppSync encounters an issue during an execution of a request.
+Errors encountered during the running of a GraphQL query.
+For example, this can occur when invoking a query for an empty or incorrect schema.
+It can also occur when the Amazon Cognito user pool ID or AWS Region is not valid.
+Alternatively, this could also happen if AWS AppSync encounters an issue during processing of a request.

 Unit: Count.
 Use the Sum statistic to get the total occurrences of these errors.